open-horizon/exchange-api/README.md

     - detect if a pattern is updated with service that has userInput w/o default values, and give warning
     - Consider changing all creates to POST, and update (via put/patch) return codes to 200

+## Changes in 2.63.0

+- Fixed issue 418: POST ​/v1​/orgs​/{orgid}​/agbots​/{id}​/agreements​/confirm wrong in swagger
+- Fixed issue 448: Remove node token from log messages
+- Fixed issue 451: The /search api failed to return the node after the node and node policy changed

 ## Changes in 2.62.0

 - Fixed issue 464: NPE in Exchange on PATCH business policies with incorrect payload returns incorrect HTTP status code - doesn't tell user what is wrong